ARMmbed/mbed-os/.github/pull_request_template.md

 ### Test results (*required*)

 <!--
-    Optional
+    Required
     For example, add test results for new target
 -->
-    [] No Tests required for this change
-    [] These PR changes will be covered by existing tests and CI [] Tests supplied below
+    [] No Tests required for this change (E.g docs only update) [] Covered by existing mbed-os tests (Greentea or Unittest) [] Tests / results supplied as part of this PR

 ----------------------------------------------------------------------------------------------------------------